lgbt-foundation/whitepaper/whitepaper.md

 **April 2018**
 - release of white paper in version 1.0
-- Pre-Sale Token offering (one week)
+- pre-sale Token offering (one week)
-- Public Token sale (four weeks)
+- public Token Sale (four weeks)

 **Q2 2018**
 - Token issuance event and Token distribution
-- Implementation of Hornet wallet
+- implementation of Hornet wallet
 - release of public API specifications and libraries for future integrations
 - transfer of Hornet Reward Model to LGBT Token